-In traditional web services, a frontend application (like a webpage or an app) interacts with a backend application (like APIs or a Postgres server).
-In blockchain infrastructure, a frontend speaks directly with the blockchain network, visualizing the state of the chain or interacts with a back-end that is in connection with the blockchain network.
+In traditional web services, a front-end application (like a webpage or an app) interacts with a back-end application (like an API or a database server).
+In blockchain infrastructure, a front-end speaks directly with the blockchain network, visualizing the state of the chain or interacts with a back-end that is in connection with the blockchain network.

 A blockchain network consists of nodes, a collection of computers to store and verify data.
 Nodes validate transactions and add them together to build blocks.
 Each node has a copy of the data that has been stored on the blockchain since its inception, which gets updated as fresh blocks are confirmed and added to the chain.
-This decentralized network of nodes takes the place of the database and APIs in a traditional web service.
-The blockchain itself serves as a data store, and the application (or state machine) that the nodes run take the place of its APIs (by ingesting transactions and defining transitions between states).
+This decentralized network of computers takes the place of databases and APIs used in traditional web services.
+The blockchain itself serves as a data store, while the application (or state machine) run by the nodes takes the place of data-store APIs (by ingesting transactions and defining transitions between states).

 Note: In some cases, blockchain applications can also interact with a back-end that is in connection with the blockchain network.
 For instance, a blockchain-connected back-end infrastructure can save information to an external database to serve complex queries that would be expensive to perform on the chain itself.